omniscoder/Helix/README.md

 5. Draft an `examples/` gallery featuring community notebooks and weekend projects.

 ## Relationship to OGN
 Helix is intentionally lightweight.
-We do not guarantee production stability, large-scale data orchestration, or SLA-backed support.
-When your prototype needs robustness, data governance, or integration with lab automation:
+We do not guarantee production stability, large-scale data orchestration, or SLA-backed support, and we never interface with lab automation hardware.
+When your prototype needs robustness, data governance, or integration with those systems:
 1. Package the core logic (functions, notebooks, scripts).
 2. Identify equivalent building blocks in OGN or write adapters that call into it.
 3. Open an OGN ticket or PR referencing the Helix prototype so we can collaborate on the migration.